wxt-dev/wxt/docs/guide/installation.md

 ## Migrate an Existing Project

-Before starting the migration, it is recommended to run `pnpx wxt@latest init` to see what a basic project looks like.
+Before starting the migration, it is recommended to run `pnpm dlx wxt@latest init` to see what a basic project looks like.
 Once you have an understanding of how WXT projects are structured, you're ready to convert the project, using the initialized project as a reference.

 Migrating a project to WXT comes down to a few steps: